 Webster Lake residents should consider that the WLCA annually secures a permit for third-party herbicide treatment of more than 60 acres of channels and shorelines on Webster Lake.
 Therefore, owners and tenants may wish to delay any consideration of additional shoreline vegetation self-treatment until approximately 2 weeks after the WLCA's shoreline and channel treatments have been applied.
 Treatment results are generally visible within 2 weeks.
 Advance notice of WLCA-sponsored shoreline and channel treatments is made available to owners/tenants who have provided their e-mail addresses to WLCA via the Contact Us page on this website.
 Informational bulletins are sent via a secure group e-mail service (Mailchimp).
 Yellow warning notices are posted on property shorelines by the herbicide contractor on the day of treatment.

-January 2024: Updated 2023 Annual Vegetation Management Plan including recommendations for 2024 treatments.
-This report was prepared for the WLCA by Solitude Lake Services as required by the IDNR for the WLCA to participate in the Lakes and River Enhancement (LARE) Grant Program.
-Updates and treatments for 2024 will be completed by Aquatic Weed Control, Inc, Syracuse, IN.
-The LARE Grant will cover 80% of the costs for preparation and review of a required Annual Vegetation Management Plan and 80% of the cost to treat up to 100 acres of Eurasian Water Milfoil (EWM) and 50 acres of Curly Leaf Pondweed (CLP), invasive weed species.
-WLCA is responsible for the remaining 20% of these treatment costs and 100% of the cost to treat an additional12 acres of EWM that was added to the permit but not to the LARE Grant.
-Also, WLCA pays 100% of the cost to treat approximately 69 acres of native and invasive species impeding navigation at shorelines (56.6 acres) and in channels (12 acres).
+January 2024: Updated 2024 Annual Vegetation Management Plan including recommendations for 2025 treatments.
+This report was prepared for WLCA by Aquatic Weed Control, Inc. as required by the IDNR, which allowed WLCA to apply for a grant through the Lakes and River Enhancement (LARE) grant program.
+The LARE Grant will cover 80% of the cost for preparation and review of a required 2025 Annual Vegetation Management Plan up to $4,400 and 80% of the cost to treat up to 84.5 acres of Eurasian Water Milfoil (EWM) and 5 acres of Starry Stonewort ($2,000), not to exceed the total potential grant of $34,400.
+WLCA is reponsible for the remaining 20% of the invasive weed treatment cost for EWM and Starry Stonewort (to be paid by membership dues).
+In 2025 IDNR is permitting WLCA to treat up to 77.5 acres of invasive Curly Leaf Pondweed (CLP) and up to 69 acres of nuisance native weeds located in channels (12 acres) or within 50 feet of shorelines (56.6 acres); however, the LARE grant will not cover the cost of these treatments.
+WLCA must pay 100% of the treatment cost not covered by the LARE grant.
 WLCA member dues payments and extra contributions to the Weed Fund are used to cover the cost of these herbicide treatments.
-Herbicide treatments of weeds in the greater lake and at shorelines and channels are essential to the improvement of lake navigation and in minimizing weed chop which is caused by boats driving through weed beds.
+Herbicide treatments of weeds in the greater lake and at shorelines and channels are essential to the improvement of lake navigation and in minimizing weed-chop caused by boats driving through weed beds.

 January 2023: Updated 2022 Annual Vegetation Management Plan including recommendations for 2023 treatments.
 This report was prepared for the WLCA by Clarke Aquatic Services, Inc. and updated by Solitude Lake Management.
 The report is required by the IDNR for the WLCA to participate in the Lakes and River Enhancement (LARE) Grant Program.
 Clarke Aquatic Services was acquired by Solitude Lake Management.
 The 2023 herbicide treatments were applied by Solitude Lake Management.